AlfonsoG-dev/javaMysqlORM/README.md

 ```
 ### Model Creation
 >- A Class can be a model if implements `ModelMethods` interface
->>- ModelMethods have 2 methods and each one have their own purpose.
+>>- Model Methods have 2 methods and each one have their own purpose.
 ```java
 /**
 * this method is to obtain the value of the model